 Special or memorial collections are generally not shelved as separate physical entities.
 Such collections are only accepted with the understanding that they will be integrated with other materials.

-Additional information about the Library's gifts program and policies, including donor recognition guidelines, is provided in the Gifts to the Library Policy which is available on the Library's website.
+Additional information about HPL's gifts program and policies, including donor recognition guidelines, is provided in the Gifts to the Library Policy, available on HPL's website.

 Collection Evaluation and Assessment